If your personal information falls into the wrong hands, it can be used to steal your identity.

 - request a temporary ban on your credit report to ensure no unauthorised loans or applications

-You can also use this four-step guide to protect yourself from scams.
+You can also use this guide to protect yourself from scams.

 Signs of identity theft

 If your identity has been stolen, you may not realise for some time.
 These are some signs to look out for:

 - Unusual bills or charges that you don't recognise appear on your bank statement.